shinystaratnight/rails-welovemerthyr/README.md

 Available tasks:

   - `rake db:seed` : to create admin users
-  - `rake db:import_businesses` : to import businesses from db/seeds/businesses.csv
+  - `rake db:import_businesses SEED=filename.csv` : to import businesses from db/seeds/filename.csv
   - `rake db:blank_to_closed`   : to make all 'blank' opening and closing times are set to 'closed'

 FIXME